filecoin-project/FIPs/FIPS/fip-solstice.md

 sequencing, or settlement layer.
 None of that is involved here.

-We therefore use “**stream**”: each stream is a named, weighted share of every block reward at issuance, a flow of value, nothing more.
-The naming avoids a term already taken in this ecosystem while keeping the design's lineage explicit.
+We therefore use “**stream**”: each stream is a named, weighted share of every block reward at issuance, defined by its recipients (who it pays) and its weight (how large the share is).
+The naming avoids a term already taken in this ecosystem while keeping the design’s lineage explicit.

 #### Why a continuous ramp down for w1 (consensus reward stream weight)?